Nastja2000/File_Managaer/README.md

 To use this file manager you need:
 1. Clone this repository to your local computer
 2. Use 22.x.x version (22.14.0 or upper) of Node.js
-3. Run application using the next command: `npm run start -- --username=your_username`
+3. Run application using the next command: `npm run start -- --username=your_username` (To properly work with this functionality use cmd or Git Bash)